nats-io/nats.java/README.md

 ## Basic Usage

 Sending and receiving with NATS is as simple as connecting to the nats-server and publishing or subscribing for messages.

-A number of examples are provided in this repo as described in the [Examples Readme](src/examples/java/io/nats/examples/README.md).
+Please see the examples in this project.
+The [Examples Readme](src/examples/java/io/nats/examples/README.md) is a good place to start.

+There are also examples in the [java-nats-examples](https://github.com/nats-io/java-nats-examples) repo.

 ### Connecting